guidance-guarantee-programme/pension_guidance/content/take_cash_in_chunks.md

 # Taking cash in chunks

 You can take smaller sums of cash from your pot until it runs out.
-How much and when you take the money is your decision.
+How much you take and when you take it is up to you.

 With this option the 25% tax free isn’t paid as one lump sum.
-Instead, you get it in chunks over the time you take money from your pot.
-Every time you take a chunk out, 25% of the amount you take is tax free and the remaining 75% is taxable.
+Instead, you get it over time.
+Each time you take a chunk of money out 25% is tax free and the rest is taxable

+Your pension provider will take off the [tax you owe](/tax) before they pay you the cash.

+Some providers will charge you a fee to take cash out.

 {: .info-notice--take-cash}
 $E